Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2025/03/winter-2025-update/index.md

 ## Webshop(s)

-At the start of January, to the surprise of many including myself, I launched a [small Dutch webshop](https://nietdathetuitmaakt.nl).
+At the start of January, to the surprise of many including myself, I launched a small Dutch webshop (at `nietdathetuitmaakt.nl`).
 I repurposed my oldest domain to set up a kind of "test store" for me to learn how all this works.
 To play around, make some merchandise, and make all big mistakes _before_ they can actually cost me.
 (That oldest domain contained my Dutch blog, before it moved to this new website, and was originally set to expire in a few months.)

 I'll admit this was a bit of an improvisation.
 When I decide something, I really _go for it_, and I had that Dutch webshop up and running (completely verified, 50+ unique products/designs, tested, etcetera) within a week or two.